vuetifyjs/vuetify/packages/docs/src/pages/en/components/application.md

 ----

 In Vuetify, the `v-app` component is a convenient way to dynamically modify your application's current theme and provide an entry point for your layouts.
 This allows you to create truly unique interfaces without the hassle of managing your layout sizing.
-When an appliction is mounted, each layout child registers itself with the closest layout parent and is then automatically placed in your window.
+When an application is mounted, each layout child registers itself with the closest layout parent and is then automatically placed in your window.

 The order of your layout components will dictate the order in which they are registered, and ultimately placed, within your application.
 The following example demonstrates how the `v-app-bar` component takes priority over `v-navigation-drawer` because of it's rendering order: